Lumi Nova: Instructions for use

 • Voice guided real world (in-vivo) challenges

-• Gamified reward system for attempting and completing challenges
+• Gamified reward system for completing challenges

 • Option to revisit psycho education any time during game play

-• Option to repeat challenges
+• Option to repeat challenges to earn additional rewards

 • Automated SMS alerts to guardian